jhuangtw/xg2xg/README.md

 also check out [xoogler.co](http://xoogler.co/), which organizes events, slack channels etc

 *disclaimer: I'm not affiliated with any of the technologies mentioned above.*
+*disclaimer: I left Google a number of years ago so some of the naming might be dated*